LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module6/materials/problem-set/pset6-alt/README.md

 This problem set is going to be very similar to the [LunchCode]() studio.
 You will create an HTML page with a form that allows the user to interact with an API.

 This time we will use the API to <a href="https://slack.com" target="_blank">Slack</a>, a chatroom service.
-By filling out and submitting the form on your page, users will be able to post messages to a group conversation.
+Your page will enable users to post messages to a group conversation.

 ### Slack